benlinux1/014_BenoitVINCENT-MAREU/README.md

 As the company grows, meeting management becomes a key issue for employees.

-The company therefore wishes to create a meeting management application, Maréu, which can be used internally by all employees.
+The company therefore wishes to create a **meeting management application**, Maréu, which can be used internally by all employees.

 ## Technologies